WE ARE WORKING AS QUICKLY AS POSSIBLE TO GET EVERYTHING BACK UP AND RUNNING!!! I WILL SOON HAVE ALL MARES AND STALLIONS UPLOADED.

 They put Red into roping horse training in 2002 and while he was gone, they had to come up with a way to breed the mares.

-Jeff and Jim and Laurie, Cody, Cory and Casey--the older group of Willingham grandkids--made a trip to Wyoming to the “Come to the Source” Sale to buy a stallion already breeding age and ended up with two that weren’t old enough--Wyo, a black stallion, and Dusty a grullo roan stallion.
+Jeff and Jim and Laurie, Cody, Cory and Casey--the older group of Willingham grandkids--made a trip to Wyoming to the “Come to the Source” Sale to buy a stallion already breeding age and ended up with two that weren’t old enough—Wyo Chuckkar Boy “Wyo”, a black stallion, and Dart Hancock “Dusty” a grullo roan stallion.
 Buying those two stallions didn’t solve the problem for 2002 breeding season, but the 2003 breeding season was set.

-Jeff and Jim found and arranged to lease Wrangler Joe Hancock and bred our mares to him.
+Jeff and Jim found and arranged to lease Wrangler Joe Hancock and bred our mares to him in 2002.
 The excitement level was high because Wrangler Joe was homozygus for the roan gene.
 Red was only producing about 50% roan.
 That was the only complaint with him.
 With Wrangler Joe, foaling season resulted in a pasture full of roan colts.
 Obviously, getting color was going to require another stallion.
 After doing some research--looking for a Hancock horse, with a homozygous roan gene, preferably blue roan--Jim found “Blu” on the internet.
 He was a blue roan, 16 hands tall, big boned, and homozygous roan and homozygous black.
 It seemed he was custom made for the WQH breeding program.
-Jim got in touch with the guy and on a Monday in May 2004, Jeff, Jim and Laurie drove from Coleman to College Station, Texas to pick him up.
+Jim got in touch with the guy and on a Monday in May 2003, Jeff, Jim and Laurie drove from Coleman to College Station, Texas to pick him up.
 It was love at first sight!
 He was the biggest Quarter horse they had ever seen.
 He had the big bone, the blue roan color, and after spending a little time around the horse, they discovered that he had the personality that was so important.
 He was perfect.
 As soon as Blu arrived on the place, the family surrounded him.
 Kennedy and Trevan—the youngest group of Willingham grandkids--then 2 and 3, immediately wanted to ride.
 Jim lifted them onto his back while he stood there in the front yard.
-He was surrounded by people, all excited and talking, with 2 kids on his back, and all he did was eat grass!
+He was surrounded by people, all excited and talking, with 2 kids on his back, and all he did was graze!
 What a fantastic buy!
 Blu was really the block needed to turn raising horses into a business instead of only for pleasure.
-The broodmare band was about 30 mares at this point and has continued to grow as Joe, Neil (Deena’s husband), Laurie, Cody, Cory, Casey and MoMo have bought mares to add to the band.
+The broodmare band was about 30 mares at this point and continued to grow as Joe, Neil (Deena’s husband), Laurie, Cody, Cory, Casey and MoMo have bought mares to add to the band.
 Somewhere along the line, Jeff and Jim started thinking of a way to get our horses out there to the public.
 Partnering with 3 neighbors in 2005, they arranged the “Foundation of Legends” Quarter horse sale, concentrating on Hancock bloodlines and color.
 The slogan, appropriately, was “The Kind Your Kids Can Ride.”
 WQH had struggled for years to produce horses that had color, size, good conformation, good personality, the ability to perform, either in the rodeo arena or the show ring, and that you could ride just for pleasure, and still feel comfortable putting your kids on.
 After years of hard work, the original dream was reality.
+At this point, we choose a brand, the Rafter W. This was the basis of our breeding program for the next several years.